Skip to main content

 3D mask

 In the Application - Advanced Examples section, locate and run the Segment Point Cloud from Clicked Point objective.
-Click on an object in the camera pane and it will segment out the point cloud for that object.
+Click on the objects in the camera pane and it will segment out the point cloud for those objects.

 Segment Point Cloud from Clicked Point